ON THIS PAGE

 Junos OS Operational Mode Commands That Combine Other Commands

 In some cases, some Junos OS operational commands are created from a combination of other operational commands.
-These commands can be useful shortcuts for collecting information about the device, as shown in Figure 1.
+These commands can be useful shortcuts for collecting information about the device, as shown in the following illustration.

 Understanding the brief, detail, extensive, and terse Options of Junos OS Operational Commands